 Proposed updates in clause 7.2.4.3 HOA

 In ambisonic microphones, a minimum of (N+1)2 microphones is required to capture N order HOA.
 Consequently, a second-order HOA necessitates at least 9 channels of ambisonic microphones.
-However, the current number of microphones on smartphones is limited to 4.
-Therefore, there is no significant evidence to support the implementation of HOA on current smartphones.
+The number of microphones on most smartphones is limited to 4,therefore, obtaining HOA microphone array on current microphones configuration of smartphones may be difficulty, however, there are still some relevant researches on upmixing FOA signals to HOA signals such as: the first solution is to interpolate the FOA to HOA signal , as suggested by various studies refer to[1][2][3];The second solution is to utilize of a generative model capable of translating FOA into HOA signal, as refer to [4]; Thirdly, some signal-dependent technologies, such as parametric spatial audio, have the capability to analyse the captured signals and subsequently convert them into an excepted HOA format.
 Proposed updates in clause 7.4 Noise suppression

 7.4 Noise suppression